camunda/camunda-docs-manual/content/update/minor/717-to-718/_index.md

 Platform Run users will need to replace the `groovy-all-$GROOVY_VERSION.jar` in the `{RUN_HOME}/configuration/userlib/` directory with the `.jar` libraries from the list above.

-Camunda users that don't rely in Groovy can ignore this section.
+Camunda users that don't rely on Groovy can ignore this section.